wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/commands.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: In the command configuration section, a command is defined that will be used by one or more active responses.
-Check out the options here.
+  :description: Wazuh allows you to configure commands to be used by one or more active responses.
+Check out the options in this section of the documentation.

 .. _reference_ossec_commands: